 University towns and arts and culture usually go hand in hand, and Oxford is no exception.
 There is a robust selection of museums for students to explore.
 One can find everything ranging from modern art to natural history to the weird and wonderful Pitt Rivers Museum, a collection of over 600,000 objects, manuscripts. and photographs from nearly every country in the world!

 Qualifications | Oxford University London: All You Need To Know

-Next on our student guide to London is the Qualifications for getting into Oxford University London.
+Next on our student guide to London is the Qualifications for getting into Oxford University in London.
 Oxford University is notorious for its high qualification standards.
 Students who wish to study here, must meet the qualification requirements of their course.
-A large majority of students who apply to Oxford take the A-levels but the university also accepts a whole range of other equivalent qualifications.
+A large majority of students who apply to Oxford London University take the A-levels but the university also accepts a whole range of other equivalent qualifications.